Garmelon/PFERD/CONFIG.md

   paths in the config file are interpreted relative to this path.
 If this path is relative, it is interpreted relative to the script's working dir. `~` is expanded to the current user's home directory.
 (Default: `.`)
+- `explain`: Whether PFERD should log and explain its actions and decisions in detail.
+(Default: `no`)

 ## The `crawl:*` sections